The Hospital Cooperative Charge Comparative

 Seek legal counsel to learn how to best protect private data and prevent antitrust issues.
 THC's legal counsel told the network to only publish results for a specific item if they had at least five responses for that item.

 Decide what you want to measure.
-THC chose the most popular or commonly used billing items, but you could also choose the top five Current Procedural Terminology (CPT) codes in each department or you could measure every code, if you wanted a more in-depth report.
+THC chose the most popular or commonly used billing items (and in 2020 added three CPT codes related to COVID-19 and antibody testing), but you could also choose the top five Current Procedural Terminology (CPT) codes in each department or you could measure every code, if you wanted a more in-depth report.

 Write clear definitions for each measure.
 THC determined which charges to include and how to define them to achieve apples-to-apples comparison.
 For example, one hospital might charge anesthesia services per unit or per minute.
 Another hospital might bundle charges.